Code of Business Conduct

 6. Be on the alert for suppliers with poor ethical standards.
-This may not only breach Immediate’s ethical policies, but such suppliers are more likely to be involved in fraudulent activity and/or counterfeiting of products.
+This may not only breach Immediate’s ethical policy, but such suppliers are more likely to be involved in fraudulent activity and/or counterfeiting of products.

 7. Maintain complete and accurate books and records of account recording all business transactions and dealings entered into for or on behalf of or conducted in connection with Immediate’s business.

-8. Never accept or offer a bribe.
+8. Accept or offer a bribe.
 Immediate operates a zero tolerance towards bribery anywhere in the world, regardless of what may be an accepted local practice.
 You should also never make a facilitation payment to a foreign public official (e.g. to expedite the provision of services).
-Remember: when acting on behalf of Immediate, do not enter into any arrangement or engage in any conduct (including fraud, corruption, dishonesty and illegal activity) which places Immediate or Immediate at risk of infringing applicable anti-bribery legislation.
+Remember: when acting on behalf of Immediate, do not enter into any arrangement or engage in any conduct (including fraud, corruption, dishonesty or illegal activity) which places Immediate or Immediate at risk of infringing applicable anti-bribery legislation.

-12. Never employ agents to circumvent this Code of Conduct or contravene any applicable anti-bribery laws.
+12. Allow agents to circumvent this Code of Conduct or contravene any applicable anti-bribery laws.
 (For the avoidance of doubt, where agents are engaged to carry out legitimate services for or on behalf of Immediate, the third party shall ensure that the remuneration of such agents shall not exceed the normal and reasonable commercial rates for such services and shall be fully and properly accounted for).

 Remember, never turn a blind eye to fraud or corruption.
 If you have any suspicions or concerns then you should raise them immediately.
-As part of our zero tolerance approach towards fraud and corruption, Immediate Media Company Limited will report any suspected instances of fraud or corruption to the relevant civil or criminal authorities.
+As part of our zero-tolerance approach towards fraud and corruption, Immediate Media Company Limited will report any suspected instances of fraud or corruption to the relevant civil or criminal authorities.

 If you have any questions about this policy or your responsibilities in your dealings with Immediate, please contact Immediate’s legal team.